-A tip to have only the favorites of the favorites is to remove the title of the favorites.
-Don’t forget that in order for the favorites to be in the personal bar items, you will have to select the personal bar folder when saving.
+A tip to have only the favicon of the bookmarks is to remove the title.
+Don’t forget that in order for the bookmarks to be in the personal bar items, you will have to select the personal bar folder when saving.

 It is possible to go even further in customizing the Firefox interface by modifying the userChrome.css file (here the term Chrome is a reference to the shiny metal and not to the competitor browser, which, by the way, doesn’t allow such extensive modification of its interface).
 It is possible to see some examples of advanced configuration on the FirefoxCSS subreddit.

 Another less known feature is the possibility to add search engines and add a keyword to them.

 The easiest way to add a search engine to Firefox is to right click in any search field and select the option Add a keyword for this search.